cmsc430/www/README.md

 [![Build Status](https://travis-ci.com/cmsc430/www.png?branch=master)](https://travis-ci.com/cmsc430/www)

-# CMSC 430: Design and Implementation of Programming Langauges
+# CMSC 430: Design and Implementation of Programming Languages

 This repository contains the course material for CMSC 430: Design and Implementation of Programming Languages (aka Compilers), taught at the